 Compared to the rest of the country, citizens of Stratford - Texhoma spend much less time in their cars: on average, their commute to work is only 18.56 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-As is often the case in a small town, Stratford - Texhoma doesn't have a public transportation system that people use for their commute.
+Stratford - Texhoma is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Stratford - Texhoma is somewhat higher than in the average US city of 21.84%: 25.63% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Stratford - Texhoma is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.63% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Stratford - Texhoma in 2022 was $52,788, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $211,152 for a family of four.
 However, Stratford - Texhoma contains both very wealthy and poor people as well.